FoxRed-cmd/ScReader/README.md

 Application for taking screenshots and extracting text from images

 ## Information for start
+For text recognition to work correctly, the path to the program folder must contain only Latin characters

 Required to run .NET 6 Desktop Runtime